Chris Lynn: Pakistan

+Full domestic team information

 International career

 Lynn made his Twenty20 international debut against England in Hobart on 29 January 2014.
 He made 33 off 19 balls, including three sixes, but did not get to bat in his second game.

 In January 2017, he was named in Australia One Day International (ODI) squad for their series against Pakistan.
 He made his ODI debut for Australia against Pakistan on 13 January 2017.

 Playing style

 Chris Lynn is a hard hitting batsman who is known for his extraordinary hitting and explosive power.
 He is able to consistently hit sixes over 90 metres.
 During a game in the Big Bash League, playing for the Brisbane Heat, Lynn hit a ball from former Australian fast bowler Shaun Tait onto the roof of The Gabba.
 Lynn set a new record with his explosive knock hitting 91 runs from 30 balls playing for Maratha Arabians against Abu Dhabi in T10 league.